DUNE/dune-justin/docs/justin_command.man_page.md

                   Finder  agent  will see all the files are now in terminal states and mark the request as finished.

-           show-replicas [--request-id ID] [--stage-id ID] [--file-did DID] Shows file and  replica  information  in  the  justIN  Database, either  limited  by  request ID and stage ID or by file DID.
-For each replica of each file, the request ID, stage ID, file state, RSE name, and file DID are shown.
+           show-files --request-id ID [--stage-id ID] [--file-did DID] show-files --mql QUERY
+                  Show up to 100 files either cached in the  justIN  Database  and filtered  by  request  ID and optionally by stage ID and/or file DID; or found by a query to MetaCat using the given MQL query.

+           show-replicas --request-id ID [--stage-id ID] [--file-did DID] show-replicas --mql QUERY
+                  Show up to 100 replicas either cached in the justIN Database and filtered  by  request  ID and optionally by stage ID and/or file DID; or found by a query to MetaCat using the  given  MQL  query and looked up using Rucio.

            show-jobs  --jobsub-id  ID  |  --request-id ID [--stage-id ID] [--state STATE]